 A Buyer Agent Knows the Property Well

 A buyer’s agent is successful if he looks into several properties every day.
 They know what to look for when viewing these properties.
 They are knowledgeable of red flags in buying a house that is not familiar to property investors.
 Experienced buyer’s agents can identify possible problems with a property.
+For example, selling a mobile home may have different guidelines as compared to selling other properties.

 A Buyer’s Agent Can Write a Real Estate Contract